2 – 5 Nov 2018, various venues.

 History of Bonfire Night

-This event held annually on 5th November commemorates the gunpowder plot of 1605 when a group of Catholics plotted to assassinate the Protestant King James (known as James I of England and James VI of Scotland) by blowing up the Houses of Parliament in London.
-The plan failed and the plotters were found guilty of high treason and were hung, drawn and quartered.
+This event held annually on 5th November commemorates the gunpowder plot of 1605.
+A group of Catholics plotted to assassinate the Protestant King James (known as James I of England and James VI of Scotland) by blowing up the Houses of Parliament in London.
+But they failed.
+They were found guilty of high treason and were hung, drawn and quartered.
 Guy Fawkes, the man in charge of the explosives, became the most notorious of the group.
-Bonfire Night is sometimes referred to as Guy Fawkes Night, and the straw man or ‘Guy’ that is traditionally burnt on the bonfire is named after him.
+Bonfire Night is sometimes referred to as Guy Fawkes Night.
+And the straw man or ‘Guy’ that is traditionally burnt on the bonfire is named after him.

 Remember remember the fifth of November,